 Who would you pick as Solskjaer’s replacement?

-We’ve taken a look at eight potential Solskjaer replacements, and given them a rating out of 10 for how well they’d fit at the club, and how likely United’s board would be to hire them.
+We’ve taken a look at seven potential Solskjaer replacements, and given them a rating out of 10 for how well they’d fit at the club, and how likely United’s board would be to hire them.

 Potential Ole Gunnar Solskjaer replacements.